 In addition to cash and stock, a Trust can also be funded with real estate.
 For example, you may wish to donate property but get some money back (called a bargain sale), or you may wish to donate your home now to A.R.E./A.U./E.C.F., but retain the right to live in it the rest of your life (called Retained Life Estate Deed or Transfer on Death).
 In this way, you enjoy the tax benefits while you are living.

 Only an attorney licensed to practice in your state of residence can advise you as to the type of Trust that will best meet your long-term estate planning goals and needs, specific to your age, income and other unique circumstances.
-If you desire to give to A.R.E. through a Trust, we offer this sample language for your attorney’s consideration.

 Please note, the information on this site is not intended to be legal or financial advice.
-If you decide to support the Association for Research and Enlightenment, Inc., the Edgar Cayce Foundation, or Atlantic University through a planned gift, please consult your attorney or tax advisor.
+If you decide to support the Association for Research and Enlightenment, Inc., the Edgar Cayce Foundation, or Atlantic University through a legacy gift, please consult your attorney or tax advisor.
 They are in the best position to assess your personal situation and provide guidance.
 A.R.E., the Edgar Cayce Foundation, and Atlantic University are all 501 (c) (3) tax exempt public charities.